esrlabs/chipmunk/application/client/src/assets/documentation/about.md

-# Chipmunk 3 Beta Phase

-Today we proudly inform you about the first beta release of chipmunk 3.

 ## Design & Architecture

 The most important change of Chipmunk 3: all stuff related to IO, calculations, parsing etc has been completely moved to the rust core.